gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

 ## Phase 3: Paragraphs

 It will be helpful to add notes to your reference sheet.
-Paragraphs of long-form text containing complete sentences go in the `p` (paragraph) tag.
+Paragraphs of long-form text containing complete sentences goes in the `p` (paragraph) tag.

 Add a one-paragraph description to help you remember how headings and paragraphs work.